jszoja/cakephp3-multidb/README.md

 # Dynamic database connection in CakePHP 3.x
-This is a illustrates how your application can use separate database per model/table.
+This sample project illustrates how your application can use a separate database per model/table.

 * It is assumed that the all dynamically created datasource connections are on the same host as defined in the default datasource
 * The database name is passed within the session